x1ao4/chinese-localization-for-plex/README.md

 ## Requirements
 - Installed Python 3.0 or higher.
-- Installed required third-party libraries: requests, pypinyin. (install with `pip3 install requests pypinyin`)
+- Installed required third-party libraries: requests, pypinyin.
+(Install with `pip3 install requests pypinyin`)

 ## Usage
 1. Clone or download the repository to a directory on your computer.